Neapolitan Mastiff Breed Guide

 Neapolitan Mastiff Temperament & Personality

-Contrary to their appearance, the Neapolitan Mastiff is an even-tempered and calm breed.
+Contrary to their appearance, the Neapolitan Mastiff personality is even-tempered and calm.
 Once they become close with their owner, they can be the most loyal and obedient pet that serves as protector of the household.
 Their defensive instincts make them suspicious of intruders or other animals.They tend to be wary of strangers and other dogs, which makes them a loyal and alert watchdog.

 Make sure to have this dog trained to follow your command.
 They have the need to protect who they’re closest with and can turn aggressive if not properly trained.
 Neapolitan Mastiffs can be a great pet for the family.
 They develop a strong bond with the ones they are close with and will follow their owners wherever they go.